yasminadaileh1/learning-journal-/index.md

 the growth mindest is theory talking about people how get benefits from any circumstanceses and face their fear, improve their self and work hard to get their goals achived.

  I have to remained my self to keep it in the growth mindest gap with:
 * acknowlodge and embrace imprefections
 *make the challenges as oppourtunity
 *try different learnings way

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 [GitHub](https://github.com/yasminadaileh1)